jasonjiajs/conference_call_code/02_process_cc_pdf_to_csv/readme.md

 Steps:
+- Copy .pdf files from local drive to Mercury drive
+- Add a new folder in /project/kh_mercury_1/conference_call/output/02_process_cc, with foldre name "02.1_txt_[pull_name]".
+This folder will contain the .txt files.
-- Convert .pdf files to .txt files with pdftransfer.sh in Linux (e.g. Mercury).
+- Convert .pdf files to .txt files with pdftransfer.sh in Mercury.
+- Copy .txt files from Mercury to local drive.